StarRocks/starrocks/docs/developers/How to Contribute.md

 - Be awarded a StarRocks Committer e-certificate.

 ## PMC

 PMCs are promoted from Committers.
-They have the authority to merge master branches and are responsible for the planning and maintenance of StarRocks.
+They have the authority to merge merge PRs into master branches and are responsible for the planning and maintenance of StarRocks.
 They also are active members in sharing their knowledge with the community.

 ### How to become a PMC?